 What causes the Value Line to cross over the Zero Line?
 The Moving Averages on the price chart.

 Look at the picture above, you can see that when the 12EMA and the 26EMA cross, the Value Line crosses the zero line.
-In other words, the MACD crosses the Zero Line.

 The first line is called the Value Line (or the MACD Line).
 It’s the value of the distance between the 26EMA and the 12EMA.
 This measurement of the convergence and divergence between these two EMA‘s is the MACD line or the Value line.